Whimmey/Whimmey/README.md

 ### Yoo, Nice to meet you! 👋

-I'm Whimmy, an doctoral student in *BME* (specializing in deep learning applications within the field).
+I'm Whimmy, a doctoral student in *BME* (specializing in deep learning applications within the field).

 I love photography📷, music🎧, and delicious food🍜, exploring the intersection of technology and creativity.